AlexanderM-W/wandSoftware/calibrationPlatform/README.md

     5: Take a picture
     6: Move n steps with x mm spacing and capture images

+The above options are explained below
-1. Calibrate the scanner and takes no arguments.
+1. Calibrates the scanner and takes no arguments.
 2. Displays the current global pose of the target bed and takes no arguments.
 3. Takes 2 arguments, the amount of travel and the direction to travel in.
 The client program further prompts the user and instructs the user on what to input when.
 4. Takes 1 argument which is the desired global pose of the target bed.